IqraBaluch/IqraBaluch/README.md

 <p>Here is a BSCS graduate, looking for opportunities where my skills can be polished.
 I am eagerly willing to explore the field of data science and Data Engineering.

-- Programming Language Python <br>
+- Exploring LLMs <br>
-- 🔭 I’m currently working as Data Scientist intern at Spark Foundtion<br>
+- 🔭 I’m currently working as Data Engineering intern at Royal Cyber<br>
- - 🌱 I’m currently exploring Data Engineering from DataCamp.<br>
+ - Learning Apache Spark Programming<br>
-  - 💬🌱 DataCamp <br>
+  - 💬🌱 Databricks <br>
  - 📫 How to reach me: iqraanwar097@gmail.com  </p>